Sudhan1112/REACT-JS-Interview-Questions/README.md

 # React Interview Questions & Answers

-### "Without strong communication, even the perfect answer can shatter like glass."
+### Without strong communication, even the perfect answer can shatter like glass.